NXLog Legacy Documentation

 HTTPSCAThumbprint

-This optional directive specifies the thumbprint of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote server.
+This optional directive, supported only on Windows, specifies the thumbprint of the certificate authority (CA) certificate that will be used to verify the certificate presented by the remote host.
 The hexadecimal fingerprint string can be copied from Windows Certificate Manager (certmgr.msc).
 Whitespaces are automatically removed.
 The certificate must be added to a Windows certificate store that is accessible by NXLog.
-This directive is only supported on Windows and is mutually exclusive with the HTTPSCADir and HTTPSCAFile directives.
+This directive is mutually exclusive with the HTTPSCADir and HTTPSCAFile directives.

 HTTPSCertFile